-Press \triangle or ∇ to scroll through options, browse for music, select from favorites, or change the audio source.
-In the main view, scroll to change the station or go to the next or previous track.
+In the Audio menu browse for music, select from the favorites, or change the audio source.
+Use the thumbwheel to change the station or go to the next or previous track.

-In the Navigation menu, if there is no active route, press \checkmark to access Recents or Favorites.
-If there is an active route, press the thumbwheel to cancel or resume route guidance, mute or unmute voice guidance, or access Recents or Favorites.
+If there is an active route, press the thumbwheel to cancel or resume route guidance, or turn the voice prompts on or off.

-In the Phone menu, if there is no active phone call, view recent calls, scroll through contacts, select from the favorites, or change the phone source.
+In the Phone menu, if there is no active phone call, view recent calls, or scroll through contacts.
 If there is an active call, mute the phone or switch to handset operation.